Does your school have a STEM Program?

 My child has a passion for science.
 Are there science education enrichment opportunities?

 Yes.
 Our educational process is approached not only from the formal avenue of classroom instruction, but from the experiential and emotional path.
 Through our experiential education programs, students experience the world around them in a variety of local and national locations.
-Grade level trips highlight each academic year including the 9th grade “get to know you” retreat, 3 Israel exchange programs with Tel Aviv high schools featuring travel/study options for 10th graders, a Civil Rights tour of the American South for 11th graders, and a senior trip to New Orleans.
+Grade level trips highlight each academic year— the 9th grade “get to know you” retreat; 3 Israel exchange programs with Tel Aviv high schools featuring travel/study options for 10th graders; a Civil Rights tour of the American South for 11th graders; and a senior trip to New Orleans.

 What is tuition?
 What additional costs should be anticipated?

-Tuition for the 2012-2013 school year is $28,800.
-There are supplemental fees for items including, but not limited to, grade trips, the Shabbaton weekend retreat, Parent Organization dues, the yearbook, safety and emergency preparedness needs, and Hebrew textbooks.
+Tuition for the 2013-2014 school year is $31,500.
+There are supplemental fees for items including, but not limited to, grade trips, the All-School Shabbaton retreat, Parent Organization dues, yearbook, safety and emergency preparedness needs, and Hebrew textbooks.
 The 12th grade fees also include graduation costs.
 These fees do not include bus transportation costs, textbooks which families purchase directly from the supplier, athletic uniforms, school dances, or other social gatherings, and certain specialized field trips which may occur during the course of the year.
-Current year fees range from $1,360 for grade 9 to $2,610 for grade 12.
-Tuition and fees for the 2013- 2014 school year will be available after December 1st.
+Current year fees range from $1,410 for grade 9 to $2,660 for grade 12.
+Tuition and fees for the 2014-2015 school year will be available after December 1st.

 Is Financial Aid available?

 Yes.
-The Board of Trustees of NCJHS is committed to providing a tuition assistance program to our families.
-We are proud that this program enables many students to attend NCJHS when they might not otherwise be able to do so.
-Through the wonderful work of the BJE, a limited number of tuition assistance awards for middle income families are available.
+The Board of Trustees is committed to providing a tuition assistance program to our families.
+This program enables many students to attend NCJHS who might not otherwise be able to do so.

 Do you require the ISEE exam prior to admissions?

-No. We review each applicant’s standardized testing from their current/prior school(s) as part of the admissions process.
+No. We review each applicant’s standardized testing from his or her current/prior school(s) as part of the admissions process.
 We are able to gather sufficient information from those tests without requiring applicants to undergo additional testing.

 What modes of transportation and campus parking are available?

 Families are encouraged to drive in carpools or to use our bus and shuttle transportation options which are offered at an additional cost.
-11th and 12th grade students are permitted to park on campus and may drive other students when deemed allowable.
+11th and 12th grade students are permitted to park on campus.

-Proper school attire at New Community Jewish High School involves clothing that is neat, clean, in good repair, and sets a tone for serious learning at school.
-Clothing that is immodest or detracts from the learning environment is not allowed.
-The basic guiding principal is that clothes must be appropriate, safe, and reflective of the school’s core Jewish values.
-Additional details may be found in the Parent / Student Handbook.
+No. Proper attire sets a tone for serious learning.
+Clothing that is immodest or detracts from the learning environment is not permitted.
+Details may be found in the Parent/Student Handbook.